newrelic/infrastructure-agent-puppet/README.md

 ##### `manage_repo` (Optional)

-A flag for not managing the repo but not conflict with mirrors named the same.
+A flag to prevent conflicts when using mirrors.
+Applicable for Ubuntu, Debian, RedHat, CentOS, Amazon, OracleLinux

 ### Installing the infrastructure on-host integrations